has2k1/plotnine/doc/index.rst

 A Grammar of Graphics for Python
 ================================

-plotnine is an implementation of a *grammar of graphics* in Python, it is based on ggplot2_.
-The grammar allows users to compose plots by explicitly mapping data to the visual objects that make up the plot.
+plotnine is an implementation of a *grammar of graphics* in Python based on ggplot2_.
+The grammar allows you to compose plots by explicitly mapping variables in a dataframe to the visual objects that make up the plot.

-Plotting with a grammar is powerful, it makes custom (and otherwise complex) plots easy to think about and then create, while the simple plots remain simple.
+Plotting with a *grammar of graphics* is powerful.
+Custom (and otherwise complex) plots are easy to think about and build incremently, while the simple plots remain simple to create.

 Example
 -------